 The laws regulating banking activities in Nigeria are principally meant for the regulation of the conventional banking sector; hence, it is practically impossible for same laws to cover all the activities of Islamic banking system which was established a few years ago.
-Notwithstanding, this new banking system has tendency to survive and grow, if concerted efforts are made by the concerned institutions, like the Central Bank of Nigeria, Securities and Exchange Commission and the Nigeria Deposit Insurance Corporation, in issuing new guidelines complying with the principles of Islamic banking and finance sectors.
-This fact is not farfetched, because of the unique nature of the Islamic banking system which frowns against any dealing involving interest and other prohibited transactions or investments under Shariah.
+Notwithstanding, this new banking system has tendency to survive and grow, if concerted efforts are made by the concerned institutions, like the Central Bank of Nigeria, Securities and Exchange Commission and the Nigeria Deposit Insurance Corporation, in issuing new guidelines complying with the principles of Islamic banking system which frowns against any dealing involving interest and other prohibited transactions or investments under Shariah.
 Besides that, having a recourse to the Malaysian Islamic banking system is also a testimony to the tendency of the Nigerian Islamic banking system to eventually succeed.